Akma86/British-Airways-Job-SImulation-Forage/README.md

 - NLP-based text analysis for actionable insights.
 - Classification model with performance evaluation.

-## Results
-- The prediction model achieved an accuracy of XX% and an F1-score of YY%.
-- Insights from the NLP analysis revealed.

 ## Conclusion
 This project highlights my ability to handle a complete data science workflow, demonstrating skills in data collection, processing, and machine learning.
 The British Airways Job Simulation provided valuable experience in solving real-world challenges in the aviation industry.